ReemShaya/Communicate-Data-findings-Project/README.md

 > 4- Most of the people whose flights increase are those born in 1980 to 2000
 >
 > 5- Women whose ages range between 1950 and 1990 are very few and in some years it is not mentioned

+## Key Insights for Presentation

+> For the presentation, I focused on the basic elements and how they interrelate and relate to each other.
+Like clarifying the users' gender and age groups as well as characteristics like how long they ride, I made sure to use different color palettes for each quality variable to make sure it was clearly different between plots.